Frequently Asked Questions

 How are communities working together to support each other?

 The collaboratively-hosted nature of LOCKSS networks fosters a community of practice around shared challenges and approaches to digital preservation.
-Communities operating LOCKSS networks contribute to open documentation, exchange best practices at the annual LOCKSS Alliance Meeting, and engage in other advocacy and educational efforts.
+Communities operating LOCKSS networks contribute to open documentation, exchange best practices at a LOCKSS Community Meeting, and engage in other advocacy and educational efforts.

 Recent examples include: